WISDEM/WOMBAT/docs/source/examples/how_to.md

 name (required)
 : A descriptive name for the turbine, if desired.
 This can be the same as id.

+type (optional)
+: One of "turbine" or "substation".
+This is required to accurately model a multi-substation wind farm.
+The base assumption is that a substation connects to itself as a means to model the export cable connecting to the interconnection point, however, this is not always the case, as substations may be connected through their export systems.
+Using this filed allows for that connection to be modeled accurately.

 longitude (optional)
 : The longitudinal position of the asset, can be in any geospatial reference; optional.